Our mission emphasizes and delivers results based on the following client priorities:

 - Minimize or eliminate risk to the investor.

 Potential investors are encouraged to seek professional advice when making any investment decisions.

 Our projects are located in West Texas Permian Basin.
 Texas is the second largest state in the United States by both area and population.

 Oil History in Texas

 In 1940s, Standard Oil started to use fracking in the oil field in Texas.
-There has been fast-growing oil and gas sector emerging in Austin, from 2010 Oil production in Texas doubled within three years.
+There has been fast-growing oil and gas sector emerging in the State, from 2010 Oil production in Texas doubled within three years.
 Every year American oil and gas companies invest $150 billion in horizontal drilling.
 Since 2010 that has led to the creation of more than 1 million jobs nationwide.

 Since 1923 the West Texas oil field has produced over 35 billion barrels of oil.
 With the development of tracking technology, the oil and gas industry has grown rapidly.
 There are an estimated 91 billion barrels of oil in shale formations in the west Texas oil field.